Topologically ordered time crystals

-{\bf Conclusions}--- We have defined TTCs and showed that, combined with MBL, they form a dynamical phase of matter.
-Higher-form symmetries and QEC codes offer complementary ways to link regular TCs to this new phase, while the holographic correspondence between TTCs and their MBL boundaries, as illustrated by our surface code example, offers a reverse link to regular TCs.
+{\bf Conclusions}--- We have defined TTCs and showed that, combined with MBL, they form a (pre-thermal) dynamical phase.
+Higher-form symmetries and QEC codes offer complementary ways to link regular TCs to TTCs, while the holographic correspondence between TTCs and their MBL boundaries, as illustrated by our surface code example, offers a reverse link to regular TCs.
 Logical operators serve both as (emergent) symmetries and as order parameters for TTCs and this leads to interesting interplay, not only between spectral pairing patterns and topological degeneracies, but also between MBL and the nonlocality of these operators.
-The latter interplay results in a need for a qualified thermodynamic limit (as, e.g., in a surface code with a hole) for observability of TTCs via bare operators.
-The most favorable settings for TTCs are for short localization lengths (strong MBL); in this case TTCs can appear already in moderate-sized systems.
-In particular the Google Sycamore has all the ingredients for creating such a TTC.
-In the future, it would be interesting to explore TTCs in other TO QEC code systems (including those above 2D), such as Floquet-MBL versions of color codes~\cite{Bombin2DCC,*Bombin3DCC} where one could study the role of the transversal gates, or fracton systems~\cite{Haah2011,*X-cube,*Fractons}.
+The latter interplay results in a dynamical, time-crystal form of the perimeter law.
+A practical implication of this fundamental result is that one must qualify the thermodynamic limit (as, e.g., in a surface code with a hole) to maintain the observability of TTCs via bare operators.

+For realizing TTCs, the most favorable settings are those with short localization lengths (strong MBL); then TTCs can appear already in moderate-sized systems.
+In particular, the Google Sycamore~\cite{Arute2019googlesycamore}, including its version used in recent QEC experiments~\cite{Google_SC}, has all the ingredients for creating such a TTC.

+In the future, it would be interesting to explore TTCs in other TO QEC code systems (including those above 2D), such as Floquet-MBL versions of color codes~\cite{Bombin2DCC,*Bombin3DCC}, where one could study the role of the transversal gates, or TTCs in fracton systems~\cite{Haah2011,*X-cube,*Fractons}.

+{\bf Acknowledgments}--- This project was supported by the ERC Starting Grant No.~678795 TopInSy and the EPSRC grant EP/V062654/1.
+TBW acknowledges support through the Royal Society Research Fellows Enhanced Research Expenses 2021 RF\textbackslash{ERE}\textbackslash{210299}.